 The ECHO OEM research team is led by Dr. Andrea Furlan from the Institute for Work & Health and Dr. Anil Adisesh from the University of Toronto.
 Drs.
 Furlan and Adisesh are the study’s principal investigators.
-The research team’s role is to develop, implement and evaluate the effectiveness of the ECHO OEM pilot project.
-Learn more about the ECHO OEM pilot project and research.
+The research team’s role is to develop, implement and evaluate the effectiveness of the ECHO OEM project.
+Learn more about the ECHO OEM project and research.

 Andrea Furlan, MD, PhD, Institute for Work & Health

 Dr. Andrea Furlan is a scientist at the Institute for Work & Health and a physician and senior scientist at the KITE Research Institute at University Health Network.
 She is also an associate professor in the Department of Medicine’s Division of Physiatry at the University of Toronto.